-- The Trust has an embedded Equality, Diversity and Inclusion Working Group which includes a Development Strategy. - HR hold fortnightly HR clinics at each Academy site, offering opportunity for staff members to discuss any concerns.
+- The Trust has an embedded Equality, Diversity and Inclusion Working Group which includes a Development Strategy. - HR hold fortnightlymodular HR clinics at each Academy site, offering opportunitiesy for staff members to discuss any concerns.
 This creates an open culture in which staff are encouraged to speak out if they have any queries, concerns or problems.
-As a result of the clinics the Trust have put together specialist workshops for staff on topics such as pensions and preparing for retirement.
-The HR Team meet with staff who have protected characteristics to discuss their experience of working with the Trust and to identify any areas for improvement.
-This information is recorded via the iTrent system and analysed by the Equality and Diversity Working Group. - The Wellbeing Group meets with staff from each academy and their feedback drives the initiatives which are put into place, e.g. training on mental health for leaders. - The Trust conducts an annual staff survey, which includes questions on mental health and wellbeing and allows employees the opportunity to comment on any concerns. - Absence procedures, more specifically, the return to work meeting, allows engagement with those who are in the protected groups, as it provides them with an opportunity to discuss the reasons for the absence.
+As a result of the clinics the Trust have put together specialist workshops for staff on topics such as pensions and preparing for retirement. - The HR Team meet with staff who have protected characteristics to discuss any support required in the workplace. their experience of working with the Trust and to identify any areas for improvement. - The Trust HR system allows staff to record personal information relating to protected characteristics which allows the Trust to monitor and evaluate the staffing profile via This information is recorded via the iTrent system and analysed by the Equality and Diversity Working Group. - The Wellbeing Group meets with wellbeing championsstaff from each academy and gathers their-feedback drives on any required training and support. - the initiatives which are put into place, e.g. training on mental health for leaders. - The Trust conducts an annual staff survey, which includes questions on mental health and wellbeing and allows employees the opportunity to comment on any concerns. - Absence procedures, more specifically, the return to work meeting, allows engagement with those who are in the protected groups, as it provides them with an opportunity to discuss the reasons for the absence.
 This allows the Trust to make reasonable adjustments, if required, to allow the employee to return to work with the same opportunities.
-It also provides them with a safe space to discuss any concerns they might have. - Specialist support is provided to staff with mental and physical disabilities, including but not restricted to risk assessments, workstation equipment, counselling, CBT, Occupational Health referrals. - The Trust has worked on implementing a new process which is designed to support individuals as they depart for maternity leave and as they return to work. - This initiative is a result of working with individuals who had recently been on maternity and seeking their views on what worked/what did not work.
-This initiative is proving successful. - The HR Team undertake extensive training to be able to best support individuals in the workplace. - Professional coaching is available for all staff regardless of any protected characteristics.
+It also provides them with a safe space to discuss any concerns they might have.